chen-yang-yuan/mcDETECT/README.md

 # Note: you need to make sure that the pip is for python3
 pip3 install mcDETECT

-# If you do not have permission (when you get a permission denied error), you should install mcDETECT by:
+# If you do not have permission (when you get a permission denied error), you should run:
 pip3 install --user mcDETECT

-# Or you could install mcDETECT by:
+# Or you could run:
 python3 -m pip install mcDETECT
 ```